fenggolang/data/README.md

 The Metadata may include a record of where data is, but streamed Observation Data itself is not necessarily transactional - Observations shouldn't ever change (though it might be duplicated, in the case of multiple streams from the same Site), so not sure if that fits into CQRS / ES.

+Maybe there's a SiteData aggregate (or something) and it has the commands SubmitRinexFile, SubmitRtcmObservation, SubmitSbfFile, SubmitSbfObservation, etc. then the original data is stored in events and we project into the pure Observation structure.